tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp2/ionic/tutorials.whatsapp2.ionic.step_06.md

 {{> DiffBox tutorialName="whatsapp2-ionic-tutorial" step="6.12"}}

 Now we want our changes to take effect.
-We want to get rid of the fabricated chats in the database, and replace them with users.
-To do so we need to reset our database.
-To do so, we need to stop the Meteor server, and type the followin command:
+We will reset the database so next time we run our Meteor server the users will be fabricated.
+To reset the database, first make sure the Meteor server is stopped and then type the following command:

     $ meteor reset